sp496/knowledge-base/spark/spark.md

 <img src="img_12.png" width="500"/>

 This rdd has a parent.
 We override the first three methods

+This is the result of a filter on the earlier RDD and has the same partiions, but it applies the map function to the parent's daa when computing its elements.

 partitions are going to be same as parent, we are just going to filter each one in place